 Date Nights On the Town:

-- Outdoors Date.
-(Hike, walk in woods, paddleboard, kayak, fishing or tubing!)
-Whether you like the beach or mountains, a steady lake or flowing river, getting in the great outdoors will bring you closer to nature and to each other.
+Outdoors Date.
+(Hike or walk in the woods, paddleboard, kayak, fish or go tubing!)
+Whether you like the beach or mountains, a steady lake or a flowing river, getting in the great outdoors will bring you closer to nature and to each other.

 At-Home Date Nights with A Meal: